 Samarkand Eucentral Asia Summit: A New Chapter In Economic Partnership

-TASHKENT, NY, UNITED STATES, April 3, 2025 /EINPresswire / -- On April 3–4, 2025, Samarkand will host a historic event-the first-ever EU–Central Asia Summit.
+TASHKENT, LONDON, UNITED KINGDOM, April 3, 2025 /EINPresswire / -- On April 3–4, 2025, Samarkand will host a historic event-the first-ever EU–Central Asia Summit.
 The leaders of Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan will meet with top European Union officials, including European Council President António Costa and European Commission President Ursula von der Leyen.

 The summit's primary focus will be economic cooperation and investment.
 Over the past few years, relations between Uzbekistan and the EU have deepened significantly, paving the way for expanded trade, infrastructure projects, and integration into European markets.